GretchenvanGogh/se_project_my_website/README.md

 # My Website

-A place to show my resume and portfolio of project
+A place to show my resume and portfolio of projects

 ## Functionality